Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ### Reasons that speak for adoption

 - In addition to the continued [intuitive exception safety](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md#exception-safety) guarantee, ipnsort has a high chance of detecting strict weak ordering violations and reporting them to users via a panic, regardless of build configuration.
 This surfaces logic bugs earlier and more directly than the current implementation.
-- The author went to great length to test and verify the memory safety of the implementation.
+- The authors went to great length to test and verify the memory safety of the implementation.
 - ipnsort greatly improves the run-time performance across nearly every tested micro-architecture, input length, type and pattern combination.
 - ipnsort improves binary-size for all tested types, with all tested compiler settings.
 - ipnsort improves debug performance in the tested scenario.
 - ipnsort greatly improves compile-times in the majority of tested scenarios, especially when multi-threaded resources are available.

-## Author's conclusion and opinion
+## Authors' conclusion and opinion

-A sort implementation is a bit like a battery.
+Lukas: A sort implementation is a bit like a battery.
 It's relatively easy to be good in one specific property, but being good in most aspects and bad in none is *a lot* harder.
 The work on ipnsort consumed more than a thousand hours of my personal time in 2022 and 2023, I'm happy to have achieved my ambitious goals and even managed to innovate some aspects.

+Orson: TODO

 ## Acknowledgements

 None of this would have been possible without the work of all those that came before me.
 I stand on a mountain of research conducted by others.
-The domain specific contributions of Tony Hoare, Stefan Edelkamp, Armin Weiß and Orson Peters and many others have been invaluable in building ipnsort.
+The domain specific contributions of Tony Hoare, Stefan Edelkamp, Armin Weiß, Igor van den Hoven and many others have been invaluable in building ipnsort.
 The micro-architecture deep-dives by clamchowder were instrumental in analyzing and understanding the performance measurements.

-## Thanks

-TODO
+Roland Bock as reviewer for the technical writing helped us communicate our work.